-Hannah Eisendle, born in 1993, is a composer, conductor and pianist.
+Hannah Eisendle, born in Vienna in 1993, is a composer, conductor and pianist.
 In 2020 she finished her composition studies (specializing in media composition and applied music) with a master’s degree and got her first diploma in conducting, both at the University of Music and Performing Arts Vienna.
-In 2018 she finished her piano studies at the University of Music and Theatre Hamburg and graduated with a Bachelor of Music degree.
+In 2018 she graduated with a Bachelor of Music degree in piano studies at the University of Music and Theatre Hamburg.

 In her works as a composer Hannah Eisendle devotes herself particularly to the conjunction of different artistic means of expression and their mutual transformations.
 She takes a great interest in the interaction of visual and acoustic aspects, in the perception of time and space, in surprising constellations and in improvisation.
 Her works (instrumental and vocal pieces, multimedia compositions, experimental films) have been performed in Vienna (Wien Modern Festival), Darmstadt (Darmstädter Ferienkurse), Linz, Graz, Salzburg, Grafenegg, Bratislava, Taipei, Paris, Mexico City and New York, some of them have been published by Doblinger Musikverlag Vienna.
 In 2021 she has been awarded the Austrian Federal Scholarship for Composition, was selected as Associate at the conductors workshop at Cabrillo Festival of Contemporary Music, got a commission by RSO Vienna (first performance: March 2022 Vienna Konzerthaus) and won the Composer Competition of the Austrian Cultural Forum London.
 As a conductor as well as a composer she is fond of cooperating with directors, actors, dancers, writers and scientists.

 As a pianist Hannah Eisendle is especially interested in the performance of contemporary compositions and in the interpretation of the works of proscribed composers.
 She performs as a soloist, chamber musician, répétiteur and Lied accompanist.
 International appearances include e.g. the Palacio de Bellas Artes in Mexico City, the Carnegy Hall and the Austrian Cultural Forum in New York.